Future-Power-Networks/Simplus-Grid-Tool/README.md

-# SimplexPowerSystem (Version: v2020-NOV-19)
+# SimplexPowerSystem (Version: v2020-NOV-20)

 An open-source toolbox for dynamic analysis and simulation of large-scale power systems.
-Based on Matlab/Simulink but is going to be extended to Python.
+The toolbox is based on Matlab/Simulink but is going to be extended to Python.
 To be continued.

 Copyright.
 2019-2020 Simplex Co.
 Ltd.